cybex-gmbh/transmorpher/README.md

 > **Warning**
 >
 > The database connection does neither guarantee FIFO nor prevents duplicate runs.
 It is recommended to use a queue which can guarantee these aspects, such as AWS SQS FIFO.
+> To prevent duplicate runs with database, use only one worker process.

 ### Additional options